bemasc/dnssec-strict-mode/draft-schwartz-dnsop-dnssec-strict-mode.md

 ## DNSSEC validation behavior

+When a DNS zone is signed, {{!RFC4035}} Section 2.2 says:

+> There MUST be an RRSIG for each RRset using at least one DNSKEY of each algorithm in the zone apex DNSKEY RRset.

-According to {{!RFC6840}} Section 5.4, when validators (i.e. resolvers) are checking DNSSEC signatures:
+However, according to {{!RFC6840}} Section 5.4, when validators (i.e. resolvers) are checking DNSSEC signatures:

 > a resolver SHOULD accept any valid RRSIG as sufficient, and only determine that an RRset is Bogus if all RRSIGs fail validation.